umairulh2001/simplenotepad/README.md

 ## Usage
-- Upload index.php to your server and start using
+- Upload **index.php** and **save_content.php** inside a folder on your server
+- You will need to have copy of tinymce locally ( preferably in a tinymce named folder in root of your server, outside previous step folder )